-The 12.3 μ m, or "dirty window" band offers nearly continuous monitoring for numerous applications, including low-level moisture determinations, volcanic ash identification, sea surface temperature measurements, and cloud particle size estimates (from multi-band applications).
-It has been shown that mid-level dust amounts (from the Saharan air layer) can be useful in determining hurricane intensification in the Atlantic basin.
+The $12.3-\mu m$, or 'dirty window' band offers nearly continuous monitoring for numerous applications, including low-level moisture determinations, volcanic ash identification, sea surface temperature measurements, and cloud particle size estimates (from multi band applications).
+It has been shown that mid level dust amounts (from the Saharan air layer) can be useful in determining hurricane intensification in the Atlantic basin.

 Figure 20.
-Simulated ABI band 15 (12.3 μm) for 4 June 2005 at 22:00 UTC.
+Simulated ABI band 15 (12.30 μm) for 04 June 2005 at 22:00 UTC.

-This band is cooler than the window bands because of absorption due to moisture.
+This band is cooler than the window bands due to absorption due to moisture.
 "Toggle" between this band and one of the "cleaner" longwave atmospheric window bands.